mellamorobeto/Kim-Jung-Un-...-it-s-in-the-game/README.md

-# i'm not a pro-north-koreo
+# i'm not a pro-north-korea
 firstable ide like to say that i'm not a fan of the actual president of the populare republic of North-Korea, i don't aprove dictature and transgrating humans right.

 # i like Kim's spoiled child face (ง ͡ʘ ͜ʖ ͡ʘ)ง